Trees, People and the Built Environment 3

 - Maarten Buijs, Senior Project Manager at internationally acclaimed Dutch urban design and landscape architecture firm West 8.

-- Prof Miles Tight, Professor of Transport, Energy and Environment, University of Birmingham.
+- Professor Miles Tight, Professor of Transport, Energy and Environment, University of Birmingham.

 - Professor Rhiannon Corcoran, Professor of Psychology, Institute of Psychology, Health and Society, University of Liverpool, UK.